suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 -----END PUBLIC KEY-----
 ~~~

-Each example uses SHA256 as the digest function.
+Each example uses SHA-256 as the digest function.

-## Example 0: AES Key Wrap {#example-AES-KW}
+## AES Key Wrap Example {#example-AES-KW}

 Diagnostic notation of the SUIT manifest (with line
 breaks added for readability).